philbrisco/partTrakr/readme.txt

 	type has to already exist in the mecb_part_type table for the new association to occur.

-	API_CONFIG_TYPE_del has 1 parameter, the configuration type to delete.
+	API_CONFIG_TYPE_DEL has 1 parameter, the configuration type to delete.
 	The procedure ensures that the type is deleted only if there are no configurations using it.

-	API_CONFIG_INS has 2 parameters, the name of the configuration which is to be associated with a configuration type created with the api_config_type_ins procedure.
+	API_CONFIG_INS has 3 parameters, the name of the configuration which is to be associated with a configuration type created with the api_config_type_ins procedure, the configuration type and an optional number of configuration slots.
+The slot is tell how many parts can be connected to the same tree using this configuration.
+The default is 1.

-	API_CONFIG_UPD has 3 parameters, the name of a new parent, the name of the child and an option number of slots.
-The first two must already exist.
-The optional number of slots (the default is 1) tells how many parts of this configuration are allowed on this tree at this level.
+	API_CONFIG_UPD has 2 parameters, the name of a new parent and the name of the child.
+They both must already exist.
 This will make the child the child of the parent as long as it is valid to do so (configuration can't be children of each other and configurations with the same types cannot be in the same direct tree).
 Associating a configuration with itself, removes it from the current configuration tree (if it has a parent) and makes it a top level part.
-	No configuration can be moved once parts are attached to it.
+No configuration can be moved once parts are attached to it (in this case, all parts have to be removed first).

 	API_CONFIG_REM has one parameter, the configuration.
 This will remove a configuration and all of its progeny from a tree, thus making each